amazon-archives/amazon-ecs-interstella-workshop/workshop2/readme.md

 5\.
 Now that you have a deployable container, tag and push the image to Amazon EC2 Container Registry (ECR).
 You now have version control and persistence, and ECS will reference the image from ECR when deploying the container.

 In the AWS Management Console, navigate to the ECS dashboard and click on **Repositories** in the left menu.
 You should see the Docker image repositories created by CloudFormation for the monolith and resource microservices prefixed by the EnvironmentName you specified in the CloudFormation template.
-Here's an example where I used 'interstella' as the EnvironmentName:
+Here's an example where 'interstella' is used as the EnvironmentName:

 ![ECR repositories](images/1-ecr-repos.png)